 Shifting the curve: Fostering academic success in a diverse student body

 Read this paper, Shifting the Curve: Fostering Academic Success in a Diverse Student Body, exploring the interventions developed and implemented by the faculty at the Morehouse School of Medicine to enhance the academic success of their underrepresented in medicine (URM) students.
 To assess the outcomes of this work, the authors analyzed the MCAT scores and subsequent Step 1 scores of students in the graduating classes of 2009-2014.
 They also reviewed course evaluations, graduation questionnaires, and student and faculty interviews and focus groups.

 On April 28, 2016, the AMA hosted a tweet chat with the Accreditation Council for Graduate Medical Education and the Mayo Clinic to discuss ways to improve and maintain wellness among trainees.

 This issue is of vital importance because burnout affects physicians across the continuum, including during training.

 Medical student perceptions of the learning environment: A multi-institutional medical school study

-Read a paper on data from the Learning Environment Study, a 5-year project funded by the AMA, that indicates learning communities are associated with medical students having a more positive perception of the learning environment.
+Read a paper, Medical Student Perceptions of the Learning Environment, on data from the Learning Environment Study, a 5-year project funded by the AMA, that indicates learning communities are associated with medical students having a more positive perception of the learning environment.
 Learn more about this study in this paper published in Academic Medicine.